atulanurag8544/unsplash_image_search/README.md

 - **Canvas Editor:**
   - Add shapes like Circle, Rectangle, and Triangle.
   - Drag, resize, and reposition elements on the canvas.
-- **Download Modified Images:** Save the edited image to your local system.
 - **Layer Logging:** Maintain an array of all canvas elements for debugging and transparency.
 - **Error Handling:** Proper validation and feedback for user inputs and API interactions.